Tyrn/wei/the-insider-en.typ

      "What zealots?"

-     "You saw them yourself while walking with  Kissur -  remember  the iron people show?"
+     "You saw them yourself while walking with  Kissur---remember  the iron people show?"

      Bemish shuddered slightly.
 As if it's not enough, that  Shavash already knew  who and when anyone visited Kissur's villa in Assalah!
-What's he doing
-- does he follow Bemish's every step?
+What's he doing---does he follow Bemish's every step?

      "Where did this iron men story come from?"